 As stated in our last article, the definition of dissemination is “the act of spreading something, especially information, as far as possible”.
 It is the transfer of your research results to the ones that can best make use of it.
-Means to disseminate your results are present your data at scientific conferences and peer reviewed publications.
+Means to disseminate your results are presenting your data at scientific conferences and publishing peer-reviewed articles.

 Communication vs. Dissemination

-The both are governed in different articles (articles 38 and 29, respectively) in the Grant Agreement of the European Commission for H2020 project, again underlining the difference.
-Therefore, they also need a different approach in your project, but during your project could be planned for simultaneously.
+The both are governed by different articles (articles 38 and 29, respectively) in the Grant Agreement of the European Commission for H2020 projects, again underlining the difference.
+Therefore, they also need a different approach in your project, but during your project, they could be planned for simultaneously.

 Tips and tricks for communication and dissemination of your Horizon 2020 project